kuchichan/todo-learn-fp/README.md

 Goodbye!
 ```

-Application is heavily inspired by this [Todo App](https://github.com/alvinj/FunctionalToDoListWithCats), which gave me some
+The application is heavily inspired by this [Todo App](https://github.com/alvinj/FunctionalToDoListWithCats), which gave me some
 kind of courage and ignition to start my own (small) things in typelevel and scala stack.
 Thanks for that.